oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/running-the-deployment-and-triggering-the-build.md

 Whatever approach you take we would suggest that you consider putting in a manual confirmation step in the deployment pipeline before deploying to the production environment, you could combine this by having the deployment pipeline initially deploy to a test system where you can run more detailed (and potentially intensive tests) allowing you to extent the unit testing and additionally look for non fatal errors such as performance regressions.

-If you are deploying into Kubernetes you may chose to miss the final production deployment step, and instead use a tool like Spinaker or ArgoCD to do the deployment, these can work with a service mesh like Linkerd to do a gradual rollout or a canary deployment, enabling a small portion of your traffic to test the new version first before expanding it to all customers.
+If you are deploying into Kubernetes you may chose to miss the final production deployment step, and instead use a tool like Spinaker or ArgoCD to do the deployment, these can work with a service mesh like Linkerd to do a gradual roll out or a canary deployment, enabling a small portion of your traffic to test the new version first before expanding it to all customers.
 Currently this would be done using a Function to trigger that process.

 </details>